dlynch7/Hop3r/RaspberryPi/README.md

 [This](http://copperhilltech.com/pican2-controller-area-network-can-interface-for-raspberry-pi/) is a useful 'getting started' user guide to CAN on Linux with the PiCAN2 hat.

+The CAN utility functions listed in the link above are in `~/Embedded/can-test-pi`.

 ## Running the Pi and client programs
 Now that you have SSH'ed into the Pi, `cd` into `~/Embedded/client`.
 Open a new terminal on the client PC, and `cd` into `.../Hop3r/RaspberryPi/client`, where you should see `serial_basic.py`.